OpenMusicKontrollers/mephisto.lv2/README.md

     freq = hslider("freq", 0, 0, 1, 0.1);
     gain = hslider("gain", 0, 0, 1, 0.1);
     gate = button("gate");
+    pressure = button("gate");
+    pressure = hslider("pressure", 0.0, 0.0, 1.0, 0.1);

     cntrl1 = hslider("[1]Control 1", 500.0, 10.0, 1000.0, 1.0);
     cntrl2 = hslider("[2]Control 2", 5.0, 1.0, 10.0, 1.0);
     cntrl3 = hslider("[3]Control 3", 0.5, 0.0, 1.0, 0.1);

+#### OSC

+OSC events are not supported as of today and thus should be automated via the plugin host to one of the 16 control slots.

 #### Time